krkenyon/jb-llm-secret-scanner/README.md

 --llm / --no-llm : Enable or disable LLM phase (default: disabled)

---min-confidence : Minimum confidence threshold for findings to be included

---exclude : Comma-separated glob/list of paths to skip

---model : Name of the LLM model to use (if LLM enabled)

 --max-diff-chars : Maximum combined diff size sent to the LLM

 ---